Design

 Prototyping UI in code to stress-test designs early

-AI-assisted coding tools are used to scaffold real UI components and rough code prototypes from briefs, design-system context, and realistic data so designers can stress-test layouts, states, and interaction direction before handoff.
+AI-assisted coding tools are used to scaffold real UI components, interaction prototypes, and rough frontend builds from briefs, design-system context, and references so designers can stress-test layouts, states, gestures, and implementation direction before handoff.

 Why the human is still essential here

-AI speeds up component generation and prototyping, but the designer must evaluate usability, visual hierarchy, spacing, interaction quality, and fidelity to the original problem.
-Human taste and product judgment determine what is actually ready to ship.
+AI speeds up component generation and prototyping, but the designer must evaluate usability, visual hierarchy, spacing, interaction quality, testing approach, and fidelity to the original problem.
+Human taste and product judgment determine what is actually ready to share, hand off, or ship.

 How people use this